 Lisa is Chief Executive of the Ideology Group.
 She has spent the past 15 years connecting executives to social purpose and is a respected leader in philanthropy and the non-profit sectors.
 Prior to establishing the Ideology Group, she co-founded and was the CEO of The Funding Network (TFN), a national award-winning social enterprise that builds the capacity of non-profit entities.
 In 2017, she was named Third Sector CEO of the Year, and was included in Pro-Bono Australia’s Impact 25 list of people.

-Nicole is a Senior Associate in the Corporate M&A team at Landerer & Company with broad ranging experience in corporate and commercial matters, prior to which she worked as a lawyer at Clayton Utz.
-Nicole is a director of YWCA Australia, a leading feminist organisation working to achieve real change through advocacy and programs for women, young women and girls and a member of the AGNSW Atelier Foundation.
-She was also a committee member of NEXUS Australia, a youth-based group movement aiming to improve philanthropy and impact investment.
+Nicole is a Senior Associate in the Corporate M&A team at Landerer & Company with broad-ranging experience in corporate and commercial matters, prior to which she worked as a lawyer at Clayton Utz.
+Nicole is a member of the AGNSW Atelier Foundation and the JCA Jumpstart Committee.
+She previously served as a director of YWCA Australia, a leading feminist organisation working to achieve real change through advocacy and programs for women, young women, and girls and as a committee member of NEXUS Australia, a youth-based group movement aiming to improve philanthropy, social entrepreneurship and impact investment.

 Paula is a founding trustee of McLean Foundation which funds in the literacy, environment and community development sectors.
 In 2010 Paula set up a biennial nature writing prize for Australian writers run through The Nature Conservancy.
 She is the author of Good Foods for Babies & Toddlers.
 Paula wrote two parenting books for The Benevolent Society and is a former fiction editor.